jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

 Along with years past, this format of allowing fans to vote for players has led a popularity contest.
 Today, I want to highlight who the starters should be based on WAR and multiple other statistics rather than fan voting.
 We will then compare them to who has been selected as a finalist for phase 2.

-Below is the list of players who have qualified for phase 2 of the voting according to MLB.com.
 <div style="display: flex; justify-content: center;">
   <div style="flex: 1; max-width: 50%; margin-right: 10px;">
     <h3 style="text-align: center;">American League</h3>